vpenso/ganglia-sensors/README.md

 The **collection_group** section must contain:

-- **name_match** uses PCRE regex matching to configure metrics using.
+- The **name_match** uses PCRE regex matching to configure metrics.
-- **title** is displayed in the web-interface as name of the graph.
+- The **title** is displayed in the web-interface as name of the graph.

-Following examples illustrates the configuration of a module called infiniband:
+Following examples illustrates the configuration of a module called "infiniband":

 ~~~
 modules {